braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_purchases/prediction_analytics.md

 ## Purchase Likelihood Score {#purchase_score}

 Users in the Prediction Audience will be assigned a Purchase Likelihood Score between 0 and 100.
 The higher the score, the greater the likelihood of Purchase.
-Users with Purchase Likelihood Scores between 0 and 50 will be labeled in the Low Purchase Likelihood category.
-Users with scores between 50 and 75, and 75 and 100 will be labeled in the Medium and High Purchase Likelihood categories, respectively.
+Users with Purchase Likelihood Scores between 0 and 50 will be labeled in the Least Likely category.
+Users with scores between 50 and 75, and 75 and 100 will be labeled in the Somewhat and Most Likely categories, respectively.
 The scores and the corresponding categories will be updated according to the schedule you chose in the Prediction creation page.
 The number of users with Purchase Likelihood Scores in each of 20 equally sized buckets or in each of the Purchase Likelihood Categories is displayed in the chart at the top of the page.

-## Targeting Users {#target_users}
+## Audience Builder {#target_users}

-The distribution of the Purchase Likelihood Scores for the entire Prediction Audience is displayed at the top of the page in a chart that you can view, by category, or by score.
+The distribution of the Purchase Likelihood Scores for the entire Prediction Audience is displayed at the top of the page.
 Users in bins further to the right have higher scores and are more likely to purchase.
 Users in bins further to the left are less likely to purchase.
-The slider beneath the chart will allow you to select a swath of users and estimate what the results would be of targeting users in the selected range of Purchase Likelihood Score or Category.
+The slider beneath the chart will allow you to select a swath of users and estimate what the results would be of targeting users in the selected range.

 ![Churn Targeting][4]{: style="max-width:90%"}